oops-creator/VeganFoodz/README.md

 # VeganFoodz
-App for vegan food suggestions using web view.
-No idea why I made this.
+App for vegan food suggestions, made using web view.